codyspate/codyspate.com/posts/first.md

 industry by exorbitant salaries or company perks.
 I was just having fun.
 All that said, I spent some time, and I learned what I was worth.

 This is long enough for one post.
-I'll share more on this story in the next one
+I'll share more on this story in the next one.